 \section{Two-qubit GHZ-symmetric states}

 Let us begin with the two-qubit GHZ-symmetric states introduced by Siewert and Eltschka \cite{PhysRevLett.108.230502}.
-Although the LHV models we present in this part is trivially reformulated from the the existed LHS models, the following results will serve as important tools for the tripartite case.
+Although the LHV models we present in this part are trivially reformulated from the the existing LHS models, the following results will serve as important tools for the tripartite case.

 The GHZ-symmetric states of a two-qubit system share the symmetries of the two Bell states $\left|\phi^{\pm}\right\rangle\!=\!\frac{1}{\sqrt{2}}(|00\rangle \pm |11\rangle)$ and can be written as